Online Certificate in the Buteyko Clinic Method (CertBBM)

-- Learn how to teach the complete Buteyko Clinic Method to children, teenagers and adults
+- Learn to teach the complete Buteyko Clinic Method to children, teenagers and adults.

-- Deliver breathing retraining guidelines to help restore physiologically normal breathing
+- Deliver breathing re-education guidelines to help restore physiologically normal breathing.

-This course is for the healthcare professional who wants to add an exciting modality to their existing skillset to help their clients.
-The following is a comprehensive four hour course from Buteyko Clinic International with detailed instruction on how to teach this method for a variety of complaints including respiratory, sleep disordered breathing, anxiety, panic attacks, high blood pressure and craniofacial development.
-A breakdown of lectures is below.
+This online certification course is for healthcare professionals and any persons wishing to add an exciting modality to their existing skillset to help their clients.
+This is a comprehensive online study course delivered by Patrick McKeown of Buteyko Clinic International with detailed instruction on how to teach the Buteyko Breathing Method for a variety of conditions including asthma, sleep disordered breathing (snoring & sleep apnea), anxiety, panic attacks, stress, high blood pressure, adhd and craniofacial development.
+Modules are outlined below.

 Instructor Patrick McKeown is considered a foremost authority in the world to teach the Buteyko Method.
-Accredited by the founder of the method, the late Dr. KP Buteyko, Patrick has worked with thousands of clients as well as having written seven books including three best sellers in their respective fields.
-The Oxygen Advantage is Patrick’s latest book and is aimed at athletes wanting to reach new heights with their sports performance.
+Accredited by the founder of the method, the late Dr. KP Buteyko, Patrick has worked with thousands of clients, taught hundreds of practitioners, as well as authoring seven books, including three Amazon.com best sellers.
+Patrick is regularly invited to speak at dental and respiratory conferences worldwide.

 INTRODUCTION BY PATRICK MCKEOWN